 I couldn’t bring myself to be that impressed since I did go to the best school in the country, but I appreciated what I saw (was that snobby?
 Perhaps.).
 Our walk also took us past and around MIT and the aura of each campus could not have been more different.
 Still, a lovely day.

 A day that required some good food and great atmosphere to cap it off perfectly.
 Read: tapas and sangria.
 With a few suggestions in hand, we headed to Barcelona and squeezed our way into two bar seats to settle in with a HUGE (like.
-SO HUGE) picture of sangria, bread, pork, crab and the most buttery cod.
+SO HUGE) pitcher of sangria, bread, pork, crab and the most buttery cod.
 Oversimplified description, but it’s everything (food, atmosphere, staff, energy) cannot be overstated.
 So good was dinner that we decided to cap off the trip with a repeat on Tuesday eve.
 (Note to DC- you’ve got one, too).

 Work for me started on Sunday but that didn’t stop me or Peaches from taking advantage of brunch options.
 If you’re into it too, head to The Beehive where you’ll be treated to some delightful jazz, fizzy drinks and delicious fare.